jerry81/angular-practice/README.md

 1.  use cli: ng add @angular/material
 2.  adds roboto font, updates package.json, add icon font, adds some global css style overrides
-3.  after adding aa slider, i noticed a theme that all modules have to be added to the root app module for them to be used in templates.
+3.  after adding a slider, i noticed a theme that all modules have to be added to the root app module for them to be used in templates. (may have to add to declarations)

 ## definitions